 A Bit on Steel Hardness

-When shopping for knives you should be aware of the method of testing the hardness of a heat treated knife blade.
+When shopping for knives you should be aware of the method of testing the hardness of a heat treated blade.
 They are measured on a scale known as the Rockwell Hardness C Scale (designated HRC).

 Knives with heat treated blades ranging from 52 to 54 are commonly considered to be tough rather than hard.
 Blades with a Rockwell Hardness of 58 to 62 are considered to be relatively hard, but not particularly tough.
-Knife blades with a Rockwell Hardness of 55 to 57 are generally considered to be the best compromise between a tough blade and a hard blade.
+Blades with a Rockwell Hardness of 55 to 57 are generally considered to be the best compromise between a tough blade and a hard blade.

-The reason that this factor is important when choosing and EDC knife is because knives with tough blades are relatively easy to sharpen.
+This factor is important when choosing and EDC knife is because knives with tough blades are relatively easy to sharpen.
 They withstand both bending and shock very well, but they do not hold an edge as well as hard blades do.

 On the other hand, knives with hard blades generally hold and edge very well, but they are often somewhat difficult to sharpen.
 They are also more prone to break when subjected to either shock or lateral stresses.

 Therefore, when choosing your EDC, you should note both the type of steel the blade is made from as well as its Rockwell Hardness and then choose the knife that best suits your intended purpose.